The rise of the smartphone

 In 2017, its stance softened slightly as it agreed WhatsApp could be useful for staff to communicate with each other.
 This announcement came in the wake of the WannaCry ransomware attack of May 2017 which disabled many NHS communication systems, including email, which did meet its IG standards.
 Regardless of this concession, NHSE reiterated WhatsApp should still not be used to send patient information.

-NHSE has since adapted further and released new guidance, in response to crises such as the Grenfell Tower fire and terrorist attacks.
-This guidance recognised that medics had used instant messaging to help co-ordinate efficient and safe patient care in these emergency situations.
-It should be noted NHSE does not currently endorse a particular app - instead, it outlines the information governance points that should be considered when sending patient information through these routes.
+NHSE has since adapted its advice and released guidance in 2018 in response to crises such as the Grenfell Tower fire and terrorist attacks.
+This guidance has now been replaced by NHSX guidance on using mobile messaging, but it recognised that medics had utilised instant messaging to help co-ordinate efficient and safe patient care in these emergency situations.
+It should be noted NHSX does not currently endorse a particular app.
+Instead, it offers advice to support the safe and secure use of mobile messaging.

 Dr Simon Eccles, chief clinical information officer for Health and Care, explained: